Howard Stern’s Wife Beth Reveals Shocking Breast Cancer Scare

-Beth Stern revealed that she suffered a shocking breast cancer scare, sharing the news to her millions of followers on Instagram.
+Beth Stern revealed that she suffered a shocking breast cancer scare, sharing the news with her millions of followers on Instagram.
 She shared her scary experience in a post alongside a photo of herself in an orange bikini and straw cowboy hat, looking happy and healthy.

-The former model, who works diligently to find forever homes for adult cats and kittens through her work with shelters and animal foster groups, shared the information that her doctor found a growth in her breast that had to be monitored for six months, requiring another mammogram.
+The former model, who works diligently to find forever homes for adult cats and kittens through her work with shelters and animal foster groups, revealed the information that her doctor found a growth in her breast that had to be monitored for six months, requiring another mammogram.

-Beth noted that when she went in for her annual scan six months prior, doctors found a 1/2 inch growth that needed to be rechecked and thankfully, it did not increase in size.
+Beth noted that when she went in for her annual scan six months prior, doctors found a 1/2-inch growth that needed to be rechecked, and thankfully, it did not increase in size.
 Beth also revealed in the post that she was even more troubled by the findings within her body after supporting a “very dear friend” who recently had a double mastectomy.

-The wife of the Howard Stern, a popular Sirius XM radio host, explained in her post that her growth was called a fibroadenoma, which is a noncancerous breast tumor.
-Beth then encouraged all women, particularly her followers, to continue to get yearly mammograms stating that she felt all women were worthy of self-care.
+The wife of Howard Stern, a popular Sirius XM radio host, explained in her post that her growth was called a fibroadenoma, which is a noncancerous breast tumor.
+Beth then encouraged all women, particularly her followers, to continue to get yearly mammograms, stating that she felt all women were worthy of self-care.

 View this post on Instagram